masonhyman-school/spvs/README.md

 ### SPVS SERVER
 After installing and running SPVS CLI properly, you can start installing procedure for SPVS SERVER.

-1. Install Node.js on your computer, if it is not there already through [here](https://nodejs.org/en/).
+1. Install Node.js on your computer, if it is not there already download it through [here](https://nodejs.org/en/).
 2. After installing Node.js, cd into `spvs/spvs_server`.
 3. Run `addDep.sh`.
 4. Run the server by typing `node app.js`.